MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nn-mfidl-imfvideosampleallocatorex.md

 ## -remarks

-You can use this interface to allocateDirect3D 11 video samples, rather than allocate the texture surfaces and media samples directly.
+You can use this interface to allocate Direct3D 11 video samples, rather than allocate the texture surfaces and media samples directly.
 To get a pointer to this interface, call the <a href="/windows/desktop/api/mfapi/nf-mfapi-mfcreatevideosampleallocatorex">MFCreateVideoSampleAllocatorEx</a> function.

 To allocate video samples, perform the following steps: